-In his place, his younger brother Zhu Qiyu was enthroned with a reign title of the Jingtai emperor.
+In his place, his younger brother Zhu Qiyu was enthroned with a reign title of Jingtai.

 Zhu Qiyu (born 1428) was 22 years old when he ascended the throne.
 He was a weak and indecisive person, but luckily for the empire able ministers stood by to handle the court duties.